What Are the Benefits of Townhouses? Ask a REALTOR®

 If you've ever lived in a condo or stacked townhome below someone else, you know what it's like hearing footsteps at all hours of the day.
 It's not the most pleasant or peaceful experience, especially when the neighbours have pets or young children.

 If you're concerned about buying a stacked townhome with someone above or below you, ask the seller or developer to test out the sound barrage between floors to ensure you're comfortable with what kind of noise level could come from a stacked configuration.

 #2 - Increased security by proximity

-This also acts as a deterrent to criminals who may find breaking into a single-family home on a large lot has less risk of being caught in the act.
+Having more eyes and ears around can always help increase your home's security.
+If something does happen and you're not home, it's likely to not go unnoticed by one of your neighbours.
+This is a deterrent to criminals who may find that breaking into a single-family home on a large lot has less risk of being caught.

 #3 - Maintenance-free lifestyle

-Townhomes are typically smaller than most single-family homes, meaning there's less cleaning to do.
-Say you have a 1,200 square foot townhome; it might take you two to four hours to clean it from top to bottom.
-A house twice the size would take all day!
+Townhomes are typically smaller than most single-family homes, meaning there's less cleaning.
+Say you have a 1,200-square-foot townhome; it might take you two to four hours to clean it from top to bottom.

-If you're living in a townhouse with condo fees that cover landscaping and maintenance, then you won't have to do that either.
+A maintenance-free lifestyle without too much cleaning and zero yard work is desired by many living today's fast-paced lifestyle.
+If you're in a townhouse with condo fees covering landscaping and maintenance, you won't have to do that either.
 Just make sure you find out.

 #4 - Best of both worlds